moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 (Environmental Science and Policy) as co-organizers we brought over 170 national and international visitors in for the conference.
 We partnered with the UCD National Center for Sustainable Transportation, the City of Davis, multiple bicycle companies, and local advocacy groups.
-This resulted in over 90 peer reviewed short papers, 60 presentations, 30 posters, and 2 workshops and the best work of the conference will be published in a special issue of the Journal of Safety Research.
+This resulted in over `90 peer reviewed short papers`_, 60 presentations, 30 posters, and 2 workshops and the best work of the conference will be published in a special issue of the Journal of Safety Research.

+.. _90 peer reviewed short papers`_: https://icsc2017.figshare.com/

 Grants
 ------